-New street and property naming requests for developers
+New street and property naming requests for developers and builders

 The following advice explains how a developer or builder can obtain a property number, address and postcode for newly built homes or business premises.
 It also provides information on the procedure for naming a new street.